 - 1 and 1/2 cups packed brown sugar light or dark

 - 2 teaspoons vanilla

 - 2 cups canned pumpkin or just use one 15oz can

 - 1 - 1 1/2 cups powdered sugar sifted

 - Grease a 9x13 inch baking pan with and lightly flour.
 Make sure the sides of your baking pan are at least 2 inches tall.
 Otherwise, the cake may overflow.

 - In a medium-sized bowl stir together the melted butter, flour, sugars & cinnamon until the consistency feels like wet sand.

 - In a medium-sized bowl whisk together the flour, cinnamon, nutmeg, ginger, cloves, baking soda, baking powder and salt.

-In a separate large bowl whisk together the oil, brown sugar, eggs and vanilla using until no lumps remain.
-Add in the sour cream and canned pumpkin and continue whisking until combined.
+- In a separate large bowl beat together the oil, brown sugar, eggs, vanilla, pumpkin and sour cream using until no lumps remain.

-Pour the flour mixture into the bowl with the pumpkin mixture and gently stir everything together using a large rubber spatula or wooden spoon.
+- Pour the flour mixture into the pumpkin mixture and gently stir everything together using a large rubber spatula or wooden spoon.
 If needed, give the mixture a few whisks until smooth.